 - Indulgent Owners: Many people treat their dog ‘too’ well, with titbits or their own leftovers; or simply not taking them for a walk if it’s cold, or too hot, or raining…why not consider a dog walker?

-- Young families: Of course we’ve cleared our plates, Mum.
-With a little help from the family dog…
+- Young families: Of course, we’ve cleared our plates, Mum.
+With a bit of help from the family dog…

 - Neutering: We all know it’s the right thing to neuter our pets – do we all know that neutered dogs should have a little less food (or a ‘light’ formulation) and a little more exercise?

 - Breed: certain breeds have a higher risk.